bobrecio/DocuFiller/Tate/README.md

-This Folder contains Tate's work, primarily the static website for the s3 bucket
+This Folder contains Tate's work, primarily the web app hosted on AWS Fargate